LXE97/UGVR-IdolsOfAsh/README.md

 ###
 #### Uninstallation
-To disable the mod, comment out this line in override.cfg:
+To disable VR, comment out this line in override.cfg:
 `;XRInjector="*res://xr_injector/xr_injector.gd"`

 To uninstall, delete the `xr_injector/` folder